 Treat and Inspect Program

-Our “Treat and Inspect” program is designed to protect your valuable trees and shrubs from aphids, spider mites and caterpillars.
+Our “Treat and Inspect” program, part of our tree services, is designed to protect your valuable trees and shrubs from aphids, spider mites and caterpillars.
 We recommend three to four applications per year to ensure protection during the infestation period.
 Tree and shrub insect control is a two step approach, providing the utmost in plant protection with minimum environmental impact.

 The “Treat” phase: We treat “primary” trees and shrubs that are most likely to be damaged by aphids, spider mites and caterpillars surrounding the time frame of each treatment.
 Two application methods (foliar and soil injection) are utilized to protect your plants.